yizhisec/delayed/README.md

     queue = Queue(name='default', conn=conn)
     ```

-4. Two ways to enqueue a task:
+4. Three ways to enqueue a task:

     * Define a task function and enqueue it: